labust/apriltag_ros/README.md

 # apriltag_ros
+**This package was forked from  [AprilRobotics/apriltag_ros](https://github.com/AprilRobotics/apriltag_ros) and #PR114 which implements ros2 was merged to the main.
+Code was tested with ros2 galactic but is should work with other versions of ros2 as well.**

 `apriltag_ros` is a Robot Operating System (ROS) wrapper of the [AprilTag 3 visual fiducial detector](https://april.eecs.umich.edu/software/apriltag.html).
 For details and tutorials, please see the [ROS wiki](http://wiki.ros.org/apriltag_ros).